 In 2015 Christina began her work with the Laudato Si Movement, an international network of individuals and organizations responding to Pope Francis' call for ecological and social justice.
 In her role, she supports the movement's eco-conversion programs and explores ways to cultivate contemplative reflection and prayer into the organization's culture.
 She splits her time with her activism and her retreat and meditation teaching, which she sees as two sides of the same coin of transformation: the contemplative and the active.

 Offering Pope Francis prayer ribbons collected at World Youth Day and a Global Catholic Climate Movement gathering, February 1, 2017.

 Christina is currently a teacher for the upcoming 7 month program Heart Centered Spirituality at Mariandale designed to cultivate awakened presence in daily life and compassionate action in our world.
 She also co-coordinates a weekly meditation group through Hook Mountain Meditation.
 She is a regular contributor to the Catholic devotional publication Give Us This Day, and recently had a chapter published in the anthology Rooted and Rising: Voices of Courage in a Time of Climate Crisis.
 Christina also recently served as a colleague at Bethany House of Prayer in Arlington, Massachusetts where she co-founded a bi-weekly contemplative evening prayer group and supported their ministry through spiritual direction and retreat work.

 Christina continues her contemplative studies through her immersion into Laudato Si' and is also deeply influenced by the teachings of Lama John Makransky and the Foundation for Active Compassion.
 She continues her life-long journey to deeper self-compassion

 through the practice of Mindful Self-Compassion.

-She currently resides in the New York City area with her daughter Malaya.
+She currently resides in the New York City area with her funny daughter Malaya.